pkelchte/h1b/README.md

 This happens by mail.
 The total filing fee is $2325, additional details about deducting this business expense to the worker are found below.

 As soon as the package in 2. is submitted, the H-1B worker can start employment with the new employer.

+The H-1B worker can reenter the country with the original H-1B visa and stamp in their passport as long as that visa is not expired.
+The new Form I-797 however needs to be presented.

 ## Step 1.
 Labor Condition Approval approval with DOL -- (online, $0)